samdauwe/webgpu-native-examples/README.md

 $ git submodule update
 ```

-## Building

-### For Native with Dawn
+## Building for native with Dawn

 The examples are built on top of [Dawn](https://dawn.googlesource.com/dawn), an open-source and cross-platform implementation of the work-in-progress WebGPU standard.

+### GNU/Linux

 A helper bash script was created to fetch the latest version of "[depot_tools](http://commondatastorage.googleapis.com/chrome-infra-docs/flat/depot_tools/docs/html/depot_tools_tutorial.html#_setting_up)" and "[Dawn](https://dawn.googlesource.com/dawn)".
 With this approach only the Dawn code base is fetched in order to build the WebGPU implementation using [CMake](https://cmake.org/) and without using the Chromium build system and dependency management.